Paterson's worms: Discussion

 There are many different types of worm depending on which direction they turn when encountering a new type of intersection.
 The different varieties of worm can be classified systematically by assigning every direction a number and listing the choice made every time a new type of intersection is encountered.

-The six directions are numbered as follows:
+The six directions are numbered as follows, where 3 is the direction the worm has just arrived from:

-So direction 0 indicates the worm continues to travel straight ahead, direction 1 indicates the worm will make a right turn of 60° and similarly for the other directions.
-The worm cannot travel in direction 3 because that is the gridline it has just traversed.
+Direction 0 indicates the worm continues to travel straight ahead, direction 1 indicates the worm will make a right turn of 60° and similarly for the other directions.
+The worm cannot travel in direction 3.
 Thus a worm with rule {1,0,5,1} decides to travel in direction 1 the first time it has to make a choice, in direction 0 the next time it has to make a choice and so on.
 If there is only one available gridline, the worm has no choice but to take it and this is usually not explicitly listed.